GimelStudio/Gimel-Studio/README.md

 **Your are welcome to help develop Gimel Studio**

-See the [ROADMAP.txt](ROADMAP.txt) for a general idea of the future goals of the development of Gimel Studio.
+See the [ROADMAP.txt](ROADMAP.txt) for a general idea of the possible future goals of the development of Gimel Studio - or, if you are interested in helping out wherever, look throught the code for the ``TODOS``. :)

 # Features